Angels in Supernatural

-- Hoist By Her Own Petard: Metatron kills her with the angel-drill...thing that she used to Mind Probe and brainwash angels.
+- Hoist by His Own Petard: Metatron stabs her with the angel-drill... thing that she used to Mind Probe and brainwash angels.

 - Interspecies Romance: It's implied in "Goodbye Stranger" that she once had a thing with Crowley, even though they're on opposing sides.

 - Locked into Strangeness: The angel drill seems to have taken a toll on her grace.
 When she appears in Season 13, her brown hair has turned platinum blonde.